 In the 1970’s under a Doctor’s supervision (and a pile of researchers collecting data), a man started fasting at the weight of 456 pounds.
 He fasted for 382 days having only water and some vitamin supplements.

 He stopped when he got to 180 pounds … a total weight loss of 276 pounds.

 Five years later he had maintained a weight of 198 pounds.

 The magical thing about extended fasting is that once you get past the first two days, it gets easier and easier.

-From my previous experience with fasting, I did three or four 42-hour fasts and actually found them to be quite easy.
-I am certain that I found it easy because I had spent over a month ramping up by first following the Paleo Diet and getting rid of ALL sugar, grain products, beans, potatoes, and corn products.
+The first time I tried a longer (three day) fast, I spent over a month ramping up to it.
+I first followed the Paleo Diet by getting rid of ALL sugar, grain products, beans, potatoes, and corn products.
 My next step was to lower my carb intake by switching over to the Keto Diet.
-So if anyone does this cold turkey, expect a bit of a challenge.
+If you decide to do an extended fast cold turkey, expect a bit of a challenge.

 On FASTING DAYS I can have coffee, tea and lots of water.
 NO sweeteners.

 On EATING DAYS I am following the Ketogenic Diet.
-I can have up to two meals per day with 12 grams (net) Carbs per meal.
+I can have up to two meals per day with 10 grams (net) of carbs per meal.